tleyden/tleyden.github.io/source/_posts/2013-11-14-running-couchbase-cluster-under-docker.markdown

 ## Install Docker and dependencies

-If you are on OSX and don't have Docker or the rest of the Docker onion installed, check out [Install Docker on OSX](http://tleyden.github.io/blog/2013/11/12/docker-on-osx/) before proceeding.
+If you are on OSX and don't have Docker installed, check out [Install Docker on OSX](http://tleyden.github.io/blog/2013/11/12/docker-on-osx/) before proceeding.

 ## Edit vagrant file to add port mappings